jobrouter/typo3-connector/Documentation/usage.rst

    For security reasons, use a JobRouter user who only has the access rights required for the purpose.
-It is also possible to create two connections to the same JobRouter installation with different users.
+It is also possible to create two connections to the same JobRouter system with different users.

 .. caution::

-   The JobRouter installation should be accessible only over TLS (https).
+   The JobRouter system should be accessible only over TLS (https), so that the credentials are transmitted encrypted.

 .. _usage-connection-list: